 I train for goals of a relaxed, enjoyable time for both horse and owner.
 I train for a willing animal that wants to work, because it enjoys its time with us, not because it feels like it has to.
 There are many methods I absolutely do not use, but rather than dog others I'll tell you what I do try and aim for: I train for relaxation.
 I train for a thinking, responding, calm animal as a goal.
 I train for a more unshakable horse.
 I train for a equine partners, not creating robotic, dispirited machines.

-I take heavily from Buck Brannaman, Ray Hunt, Guy McClean, Warwick Schiller, Chirs Irwin (horseman) and many others.
+Enthusiastically I learn from Buck Brannaman, Ray Hunt, Guy McClean, Warwick Schiller, Chris Irwin (horseman) and many others.
 I focus on natural horsemanship with traditional methods that make sense.
 I keep what works and throw out what doesn't.

 I do not train with gimmicks or quick tricks, however I have a large area of tools from experience I've gathered, and I do not like to use the words "never" or "always" anywhere in horse training.
 I do use a wide array of tack and equipment ( and can explain why I used every one of them) but I also often ride bridleless and tackless, and bitless if the equipment isn't more detrimental than a bit (some are!).